Fitbit Charge 6 vs. Charge 5: Should you upgrade?

 Beyond that one difference, every other Fitbit Charge 6 upgrade is found beneath the surface, possibly due to a new processor that can handle more Google smarts than the Charge 5.

-First, Fitbit claims that the Charge 6 delivers "60% more accurate readings during vigorous activities like HIIT, spinning, and rowing" compared to the Charge 5.
+First, Fitbit claims that the Charge 6 delivers "60 percent more accurate readings during vigorous activities like HIIT, spinning, and rowing" compared to the Charge 5.
 Essentially, if the Charge 6 isn't resting properly on your wrist during arm-active sports, Fitbit uses "machine learning" algorithms lifted from the Google Pixel Watch to figure out your HR data with less information.

 This Charge 6 algorithm apparently requires an "added compute load," but Fitbit and Google ensured that this didn't lessen the original one-week battery life estimate from the Charge 5.